OnSSET/onsset/OnSSET_Manual/README.md

-# OnSSETtest
+# OnSSET

-Testing the OnSSET documentation
+This is an instruction guide to OnSSET.
+A preview is available at ReadTheDocs.org